W. H. F. Lee

 William Henry Fitzhugh Lee (May 31, 1837 – October 15, 1891), known as Rooney Lee (often spelled "Roony" among friends and family) or W. H. F. Lee, was the second son of General Robert E. Lee and Mary Anna Custis.
-He was a planter, a Confederate cavalry General in the American Civil War, and later a Democratic Congressman from Virginia.
+He was a planter, a Confederate cavalry general in the American Civil War, and later a Democratic Congressman from Virginia.

 Early life

-Lee was born at Arlington House in Arlington, Virginia, and named for William Henry Fitzhugh, his mother's uncle.
+Lee was born at Arlington House in Arlington, Virginia, and named for William Henry Fitzhugh (d.
+1830), his mother's uncle.
 At an early age, his father began to call him Rooney; what prompted him to use this nickname is not known, but it stuck as a way to differentiate him from his cousin Fitzhugh Lee.

+Education

 Rooney Lee attended Harvard University, where he befriended Henry Adams, who wrote about his relationship with Lee in chapter four of his autobiography, The Education of Henry Adams.

+Early military career

 Lee followed in his father's footsteps after graduation, entering the United States Army in 1857 as a second lieutenant.
 He served with the 6th U.S. Infantry under Albert Sidney Johnston, and participated in the Utah War against the Mormons.

+Planter

-In 1859, he resigned from the U.S. Army to operate his White House Plantation, on the south shore of the Pamunkey River, in New Kent County, Virginia.
+In 1859, Lee resigned from the U.S. Army to operate his White House Plantation, on the south shore of the Pamunkey River, in New Kent County, Virginia.